nikitavoloboev/data/other/web-presence.md

 ## Other
 - [Keybase](https://keybase.io/nikitavoloboev) - Holds my public PGP key.
 I also prove my identity on various websites there.
+- [CV](https://stackoverflow.com/cv/nikitavoloboev) - My official and up-to-date digital CV on Stack Overflow.
 - [Etsy](https://www.etsy.com/people/nikitavoloboev) - If I ever make something with my hands, I will probably share it there.
-- [Linkedin](https://www.linkedin.com/in/nikitavoloboev) - Don't really use it, but it holds all the things I made in form of a digital CV.
+- [Linkedin](https://www.linkedin.com/in/nikitavoloboev) - Don't really use it.
+I prefer [Stack Overflow CV](https://stackoverflow.com/cv/nikitavoloboev) as it looks much cleaner and I have more control over it.
 - [Angel.co](https://angel.co/nikitavoloboev) - Sometimes use it to find interesting startups to apply to.
-- [CV](https://stackoverflow.com/cv/nikitavoloboev) - My official and up-to-date digital CV on Stack Overflow.
 - [Home](https://nikitavoloboev.xyz) - My personal home page on the internet.
 - [Vimeo](https://vimeo.com/user18010447) - Don't really use it but it has many creative videos.
 - [Airbnb](https://www.airbnb.com/users/show/48269245) - Don't use really use it.